 These are subsets of data arranged around a topic like the planets of the solar system.
 Or perhaps the steps for a special recipe.

 Discover how to use all the capabilities of your memory to create a powerful data infrastructure.
-This will enhance your ability to absorb and retain information quickly.
+This will enhance your ability to absorb and recall information quickly.

 If learning how to learn can increase our overall mental ability, why isn’t this information common knowledge?
 Why are we not taught these fundamental tactics?
 It would seem like an obvious priority to teach people how they use their memory before you have them use it.
 Before you tell people what they need to know, it makes sense to teach them how to know it.
 Learning how to use your memory correctly is the key.
 This will make remembering what you need to remember fun and effective.